briankompanee/bb-nasa-api-random-pics-flip-cards/README.md

-# Brian's REST Affiliate Category Posts Widget
+# Brian's NASA API Pics
- Creates a widget that will get and display posts from another WP blog's REST API.
-User can select which category, how many posts to show, and cache times.
+Creates a widget that will get and display 5 random pics as flip cards from NASA's API feed.

 Made With: